Disclaimer / Transparency

 Yes, we are living off of our investments now that we have retired.
 We wanted a safe withdrawal rate that felt safe to us, and we know handling medical costs within the US health insurance system will be very expensive over our lifetime.
 So we retired with 33x our 2018 living expenses, a 3% withdrawal rate, and 5 years of living expenses in cash.
 We don’t have additional income streams, and we aren’t trying to win first place in a frugality contest.
 We are just sticking to our budget and being mindful about our money.

-We have five investment accounts in our portfolio.
-More than half of our total portfolio is in our taxable brokerage account, thanks in large part to the condo we sold in 2018.
-Our goal is to only use our brokerage account for the early years of our retirement.
-We estimate that our brokerage account could fund our living expenses for 15 years, but we cannot predict what the market will do.
-We’ll start withdrawing from the other half of our investments, which are in IRA’s and Roth IRA’s, once we are old enough to do so without penalties or loss of principal (after we are 59.5 years of age).
-And we’ll continue with annual conversions from our IRA’s to our Roth’s to avoid RMD’s if possible, knowing that will be a challenge now that we’re using the ACA marketplace health insurance system.
+We have 5 investment accounts in our portfolio.
+More than half of our total portfolio was in our taxable brokerage account when we retired, thanks in large part to the condo we sold in 2018.
+Our goal was to only use our brokerage account for the early years of our retirement.
+Later we would also be accessing Alison’s IRA after she turned 59.5 years old, and ten years after that we would also have access to Ali’s IRA since she’s ten years younger than Alison.
+We estimated that our brokerage account could fund our living expenses for at least 15 years, knowing we can’t predict what the market will do.
+And we planned to continue with annual conversions from our IRA’s to our Roth’s to avoid RMD’s if possible while we were under age 59.5 years old, knowing that would be a challenge while we’re using the ACA marketplace health insurance system and staying under the 400% of poverty limit in order to qualify for premium tax credits.